AHRQ Publishing and Communications Guidelines

 Sample grid pattern

-Arrow with grid: The arrow and grid within a circle should be used as a design element on report covers and fact sheets.
+Arrow with grid: The arrow and grid within a circle should be used as a design element on report covers.
 It can be used on consumer publications as a design element but is not required.
 The arrow, grid, and circle have been created as a gray-scale Adobe Photoshop image and print in black ink only.
 If you re-create the arrow, grid, and circle as vector images, they should print at a 40-percent screen of black.
 See page 1 for sample designs using the arrow, grid, and circle elements.

 Photos may be used where appropriate and should relate to the publication topic.
 Photos can print in full process color or black and white.
 Photos can bleed off the edges or can be contained within frames to accommodate the design.